alexhsamuel/apsis/docs/programs.rst

 columns from the main database file that contains run data.
 The archive file cannot be used directly by Apsis, but may be useful for historical analysis and forensics.

+Vacuum
+^^^^^^

+A `VacuumProgram` run vacuums (defragments and frees unused pages from) the Apsis database file.
+The program blocks Apsis while it is running; schedule it to run only during times the scheduler is otherwise quiet.